 - the interview of the proposed center leader

 The peer reviews serve as an important input to the board’s decision, but it is the board that makes the final decision.

 The board has thorough discussions of each proposal/application arguing in each case why an application should or should not be funded.
 Ultimately, the board must choose to fund relatively few research proposals from a large number of exceptional applications.

 The formation of new centers

-After the board makes its final decision, the foundation and the center leader initiate negotiations with the host institution regarding co-financing, office and laboratory space, and plans for the center after support from the foundation ends.
+After the board makes its final decision, the foundation and the center leader initiate negotiations with the host institution.
 It should be noted that no funding is granted before the final contract has been signed.